 Porridge is always a great way to start the day, whether you’re a baby, child or adult.
-My apple and cinnamon porridge is packed full of flavour.
-You can eat it as it is, or jazz it up with some extra toppings - I like pecan nuts and poppyseeds.
-My version is suitable for vegans, but you can use the milk of your choice.
+This apple and cinnamon porridge is packed full of flavour.
+You can eat it as it is, or jazz it up with some extra toppings - why not try pecan nuts and poppyseeds.
+This recipe is suitable for vegans.

 I love making porridge for breakfast and my youngest child shares my love.
 We eat it together nearly every day - his siblings won’t touch it unfortunately.